ViralTexts/gtr-clusters/clusters/18550222-sn85025007-IsThereFannyFernAmongUs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-C.
-A~ LL THE WORLD WILL READ THIS
-BOOK.
-NOW READY TO SEND BY MAIL TO ANY ONE ON RECEIPT OF ONE
-’DOLLAR.
 THE LIFE AND BEAUTIES
 OF
 F A M 28 Y F K It N .